 I want to be part of building a movement: a radical movement for trans liberation and gender self-determination.
 I don’t want anyone else to grow up through the torment I went through.
 I don’t want any more families to be taken away out of hatred and fear.
 I don’t want anyone else to be killed, go hungry, or live in constant fear of both until trauma and stress eat away at our mental health.
 I envision, in place of this, a world where we all have the support and the means necessary to feel comfortable expressing who we are and to make autonomous decisions about our body, without coercion, stigma, violence, harassment, or poverty.

+We have created frameworks to support and disseminate resources to one another — including one of the most powerful resources: information.
+We have also built communities, from nonprofit social services to legal defense clinics to informal affinity groups, to fight for change on a collective scale.
 Much has been done to make trans people visible and accepted.
-We have also created frameworks to support and disseminate resources to one another.
 Over the past few decades, the focus of many trans activists has turned toward what we herald as a cultural revolution, a paradigm shift in the way we think of identities and bodies.
 We have fought to ensure that our local college gay and lesbian centers acknowledge trans people and provide support to students who need it.
-We’ve struggled to make sure our workplaces use the right pronoun for us and that doctor’s forms offer more than two options under the “check here” box for gender.
+We have struggled to make sure our workplaces use the right pronoun for us and that doctor’s forms offer more than two options under the “check here” box for gender.
 We have fought tireless legal battles through the courts, and we have wheat pasted our artwork all over our city streets.
 We have carved out virtual communities on the internet, documented and protested the media’s exploitation of trans people, and much more.